Every Friday! 5:00 – 6:00 p.m.

 We invite you to stand up for Black Lives Matter each Friday at 65th and 15th.

-Go here to get on the mailing list for Black Lives Matter updates.
+Go here to get on the mailing list for Black Lives Matter Solidarity updates.

-Despite measured support from Decriminalize Seattle and King County Equity Now for the City of Seattle budget, we are encouraging folks to continue with Friday Night Protests in light of the injustices that continue throughout the country.
-We are putting the continuation of Friday Night Protests into the public’s hands.
-As long as there are Ballard residents who feel the need to protest, we’ll be there to support you.
-However, because of weather, we won’t be setting up an info table through the winter.
+Despite measured support from Decriminalize Seattle and King County Equity Now for the City of Seattle budget, we are encouraging folks to continue with Friday Night Demonstrations in light of the injustices that continue throughout the country.
 We’ll continue to send updates to our BLM Protests mailing list as we learn of relevant news.

 If you’d like to join our mailing list, click here.